ErlingSigurdson/Billy/README.md

     - analog load control functionality added, and thus the project's name changed from "Billy the Relay" to just "Billy";
     - the code was refactored significantly.
-Among other things, command handler functions are now declared and defined in the separate files, not in the .ino file.
+Among other things, command handler functions are now declared and defined in separate files, not in the .ino file.

 ### TODO list
 - Add switching between station (STA) and access point (AP) Wi-Fi modes in runtime.
-- Add an analog load control to the web interface.
+- Add an analog load control panel to the web interface.

 ***